Funding AI for Good: A Call for Meaningful Engagement: Discussion

-Following up on Saha et al.'s call on HCI researchers and practitioners to serve as ``mediators'' between decision-makers and communities' voices~\cite{saha_towards_2022}, we see opportunities in the AI4SG space where HCI researchers and practitioners can mediate between communities, funders, and other stakeholders like technologists and funders' regional partners.
-Specifically, the HCI community can support funders in identifying key stakeholders to engage with.
-HCI practitioners could also help funders design training materials on community engagement for project teams and provide community engagement workshops throughout the project stages.
-While there is a rich body of resources for community-collaborative approaches (CCA)~\cite{cooper_systematic_2022}, there exist gaps for the HCI community to bridge between frameworks and practices, such as implementing formal evaluations of participatory design projects~\cite{bossen_evaluation_2016, nguyen_evaluation_2022}.
+Our findings signal that funders are already engaging with Responsible AI guidelines and research, as evident in some funding calls that referenced academic works and guidebooks (Section~\ref{sec:finding-442}).
+This indicates opportunities for HCI research and practical tools to inform funders' design process.
+Following up on Saha et al.'s call on HCI researchers and practitioners to serve as ``mediators'' between decision-makers and communities' voices~\cite{saha_towards_2022}, we see opportunities in the AI4SG space where the HCI community can mediate between communities, funders, and other stakeholders like funders' regional partners.

+\paragraph{For HCI practitioners} While there is a rich body of resources for community collaborative approaches~\cite{cooper_systematic_2022}, there exist gaps for the HCI community to bridge between frameworks and practices, such as implementing formal evaluations of participatory design projects~\cite{bossen_evaluation_2016, nguyen_evaluation_2022}.
+One possible reason for these gaps is the lack of HCI expertise present in non-academic institutions.
+HCI practitioners, who work directly with non-academic stakeholders to implement frameworks, can establish partnerships with or apply for positions at funding organizations to put community collaborative approaches into practice (such as consulting contracts or sabbatical positions at funding organizations like the National Science Foundation in the U.S.).

-Moreover, the HCI community can provide tools and facilitations to foster reflexivity in the grantmaking process, such as reflection workshops that bring funders, regional partners, representatives of intended beneficiaries, and targeted applicants together to learn from past funding program experiences.
-Wellcome Trust's design process of Mental Health Data Prizes (\id{C8} and \id{C9}) was a good example of benefits of feedback workshops (Section~\ref{sec:finding-442}).
-HCI researchers and practitioners can provide consultations on reflection workshops or deliberation tools when considering strategies around AI (e.g.,~\cite{kawakami_situate_2024}).
+Specifically, HCI practitioners can support funders in identifying key stakeholders to engage with in communities, designing training materials on community engagement for project teams, and providing community engagement workshops for both the project teams and the funders.
+Moreover, HCI practitioners can help foster reflexivity in the grantmaking process, such as reflection workshops that bring funders, regional partners, representatives of intended beneficiaries, and targeted applicants together to learn from past funding program experiences, leveraging deliberation tools when considering strategies around AI (such as the Situated AI Guidebook~\cite{kawakami_situate_2024}).
+Wellcome Trust's design process of Mental Health Data Prizes (\id{C8} and \id{C9}) exemplifies the benefits of feedback workshops (Section~\ref{sec:finding-442}).